-For questions regarding your booking, please contact your host directly.
-General booking enquiries can be made in our online shop.
+For questions about your booking, please contact your host directly.
+You can make general booking enquiries in our online shop.

 You can find the current opening hours and take-away options of our restaurants here.

-Offers such as wellness and leisure pools, museums, libraries, the outdoor and indoor areas of leisure businesses and sports facilities as well as sports and fitness centres are open.
+Offers such as wellness and leisure pools, museums, libraries, the outdoor and indoor areas of leisure businesses and sports facilities as well as sports and fitness centers are open.

 Scuol mountain railways

 - Masks are compulsory in all closed lanes.

 - Closed railway cabins may only be loaded to 2/3 of their capacity